-- reassure you that your baby has no detected structural abnormalities; - provide you with an opportunity to see your baby during the scan; - give you time to prepare for the arrival of a baby with special needs.
+- reassure you that your baby has no detected structural abnormalities; - provide you with an opportunity to see your baby during the scan; - give you time to prepare for the individual needs of your baby.

 Tests can also provide valuable information for your care during the pregnancy.
 However, no test can guarantee that your baby will be born without an abnormality.